trackmania-rl/tmrl/README.md

 # TMRL

-TrackMania through Reinforcement Learning (`tmrl`) consists of a distributed framework for training AIs in real-time applications.
+`tmrl` is a distributed framework for training Deep Reinforcement Learning AIs in real-time applications.
 It is demonstrated on the TrackMania 2020 video game.

 ![example](readme/img/video_lidar.gif)